-One of you sent me this interesting article to get my two cents on it:
+One of you sent me this interesting article on memory tricks to get my two cents on it:

 I hope you don’t mind, but I’ve got more than two magnetic cents to give.
 More like ten dollars.